Welcome, Adobe writers!

-Submit a pull request to the master branch.
+Submit a pull request to the main branch.
 (One option is to do this in GitHub Desktop by choosing Branch > Create Pull Request.
-It opens a browser window with the default pull request settings that push to “master”.
+It opens a browser window with the default pull request settings that push to “main”.
 Then submit the PR.)

 Check to make sure the content passes validation.

-A pull request is how to get your changes into the main master branch.
+A pull request is how to get your changes into the main main branch.
 When you submit a pull request, two validation checks occur.
-The first one makes sure there are no conflicts between your branch and the master branch.
+The first one makes sure there are no conflicts between your branch and the main branch.
 The second one is the Jenkins pipeline validation that makes sure your content is well-formed.
 See Resolve Validation Errors.

 If there’s a pipeline error, it looks like this:

 Read the validation summary in the Git PR to see what your errors are.
 Fix them in your branch before merging to main.
 Edit the files and commit the changes to your branch.
 This automatically triggers a new validation job.
 (See Resolve Validation Errors for details.)

 If the content is validated successfully, click Merge pull request > Confirm merge.